-Many countries and territories across Asia have already banned the dog meat trade and/or consumption of dogs, in recognition of the inherent animal cruelty and risks to human health.
-Such bans exist in the Philippines, Taiwan, Singapore, Hong Kong, Thailand and Malaysia, and demand for dog meat is declining throughout the region.
+Many countries and territories across Asia have already banned the dog meat trade and/ or consumption of dogs, in recognition of the inherent animal cruelty and risks to human health.
+Such

 Opposition to the dog meat trade has become increasingly vocal within Indonesia, particularly amongst younger generations, due to the exponential growth in pet ownership and associated concerns for animal welfare.
-Concerns over the public health and safety risks associated with the
+Concerns over the public health and safety risks associated with the production and consumption of dog meat are increasing for many as well, as is the global political commitment and responsibility to safeguard animals from cruelty.